WoodyB-alt/Cryptoguard/README.md

 **Cryptoguard** is a secure AES-256 encryption and decryption CLI tool written in Go.

-Use it to encrypt and decrypt **text, files, and folders** using password-based encryption with modern key derivation.
+Use it to encrypt and decrypt **text, files, and folders** using password-based encryption with modern key derivation and **authenticated encryption (AES-GCM)**.
 Ideal for local secrets management, practice, or lightweight secure storage.

 ---

 ## ✨ Features

-- 🔐 AES-256 symmetric encryption (CFB mode)
+- 🔐 AES-256 authenticated encryption using AES-GCM mode
 - 🧂 PBKDF2 password-based key derivation with SHA-256
-- 🔑 Per-encryption random salt generation
+- 🔑 Per-encryption random salt generation (128-bit)
 - 🔁 100,000 iteration key stretching for brute-force resistance
 - 🧾 Base64 encoding for safe output and transport
 - 💻 Easy-to-use CLI interface
-- 📂 Secure file encryption and decryption support
+- 📁 Secure file encryption and decryption
 - 📂 Recursive folder encryption and decryption with `--recursive`
 - 📦 Clean and modular Go code structure